-During migration, a backup copy of the Version 5.1.x or Version 6.x configuration is required.
+During migration, a backup copy of the Version 6.x configuration is required.
 The default location of this backup is already specified, though you can override if needed.
 You might need to specify a location other than the default if the /tmp file system does not have adequate space to store the backup configuration.
 If you choose to override the default location of the backup copy, the best practice is to keep the same naming convention and just replace the /tmp portion with another path, /myTemp/migrate for example.